saklain33/Random-advice-generator/README.md

-# Random-advice-generator
+# Random Advice Generator 📝

-A simple React application that fetches a random piece of advice from the Advice Slip API and displays it on the screen.
+A simple React application that fetches a random piece of advice from the Advice Slip API and displays it on the screen with error handling.
 Users can click a button to fetch new advice.
+If error occurs it will appear error message in the UI.

-## Technologies Used:
+## Technologies Used: 💻

-## React
+📌 React

-## Axios
+📌 Axios

-# Features:
+## Features:

-### Fetches random advice from an external API
+✅ Fetches random advice from an external API

-### Displays the advice on the screen
+✅ Displays the advice on the screen

-### Allows users to fetch new advice with a button click
+✅ Allows users to fetch new advice with a button click

-> > > > > > > b50e8bed466515cc3fb487cd2c39ef20d699c194